mmehr1988/turbo-doodle/README.md

 ## Installation

 - Before cloning the repository, please ensure you have node.js installed as this app requires the installing of npm packages.
-You will also need to ensure you have both MongoDB installed on your computer and MongoDB Atlas as the database will the remote functionality to store the data.
+You will also need to ensure you have both MongoDB installed on your computer and MongoDB Atlas setup.

 ### Node.js Installation